DEV7879/Personal_Portfolio/Steps-to-deploy.md

   - npm run deploy

-# Steps to push to github Repository go to main folder and open cmd of that path then enter these below commands.
-This github repository link  (https://github.com/DEV7879/Personal_Portfolio.git) will be yours new repository github link
+# Steps to push github Repository, go to main folder and open cmd of that path then enter these below commands.
+This github repository link  (https://github.com/DEV7879/Personal_Portfolio.git).
+It will be yours new repository github link

   - git init